There was no way a firefighter was going down there. It is too dangerous.

 The whole thing is a simulation taking place at the Olive Branch Fire Department’s training facility.
 And that’s all it takes to impress department Lt.
 Art Dunlap.

 “The product gives us a chance to suppress the fire,” he said.

-The First Responder helps the real first responders gain control of a fire while they’re waiting on reinforcements.
+The Stat-X First Responder helps the safety and rescue responders gain control of a fire while they’re waiting on reinforcements.

-“The chief will toss a Responder, a couple of Responders.
+“The chief will toss a Stat-X First Responder, a couple of Stat-X First Responders.
 It’ll contain it.
 It’ll hold it in that garage.
 It’ll hold it on that front porch.
-So, the firefighters, when they arrive, are fighting a fire size X, not 10X,” said Fireaway Senior Vice President of Sales George Ciottone.
+So, the firefighters, when they arrive, are fighting a fire size X, not 10X,” said Fireaway Regional Sales Senior Vice President George Ciottone.